 The usual conception, that the energy of light is continuously distributed over the space through which it propagates, encounters very serious difficulties when one attempts to explain the photoelectric phenomena, as has been pointed out in Herr Lenard's pioneering paper.
 According to the concept that the incident light consists of energy quanta of magnitude Rβν/N, however, one can conceive of the ejection of electrons by light in the following way.
 Energy quanta penetrate into the surface layer of the body, and their energy is transformed, at least in part, into kinetic energy of electrons.
 The simplest way to imagine this is that a light quantum delivers its entire energy to a single electron; we shall assume that this is what happens...
 An electron to which kinetic energy has been imparted in the interior of the body will have lost some of this energy by the time it reaches the surface.
 Furthermore, we shall assume that in leaving the body each electron must perform an amount of work P characteristic of the substance...Einstein shows here that the whole energy of an incident light quantum is absorbed by a single electron.
 Some of that energy is P, the work needed to escape from the metal.
 The rest is the kinetic energy E = ½ m v2 of the electron.
 Einstein's "photoelectric equation" is If each energy quantum of the incident light, independently of everything else, delivers its energy to electrons, then the velocity distribution of the ejected electrons will be independent of the intensity of the incident light; on the other hand the number of electrons leaving the body will, if other conditions are kept constant, be proportional to the intensity of the incident light...
 In the foregoing it has been assumed that the energy of at least some of the quanta of the incident light is delivered completely to individual electrons

 Wave-particle duality (1909)Einstein greatly expanded his light-quantum hypothesis in a presentation at the Salzburg conference in September, 1909.
 He argued that the interaction of radiation and matter involves elementary processes that are not "invertible," a deep insight into the irreversibility of natural processes.
 While incoming spherical waves of radiation are mathematically possible, they are not practically achievable.
 Nature appears to be asymmetric in time.
 He speculates that the continuous electromagnetic field might be made up of large numbers of light quanta - singular points in a field that superimpose collectively to create the wavelike behavior.
-Although he could not formulate a mathematical theory that does justice to both the oscillatory and quantum structures - the wave and particle pictures, Einstein argued that they are compatible.
-This was over a decade before wave mechanics and quantum mechanics.
+Although he could not formulate a mathematical theory that does justice to both the continuous oscillatory waves and the discrete particle pictures, Einstein argued that they could be "fused" and made compatible.
+This was over a decade before Erwin Schrödinger's wave mechanics and Werner Heisenberg's quantum mechanics.
 And because gases behave statistically, he knows that the connection between the wave and particles may involve probabilistic behavior.

 When light was shown to exhibit interference and diffraction, it seemed almost certain that light should be considered a wave.
 The greatest advance in theoretical optics since the introduction of the oscillation theory was Maxwell's brilliant discovery that light can be understood as an electromagnetic process...One became used to treating electric and magnetic fields as fundamental concepts that did not require a mechanical interpretation.
 This path leads to the so-called relativity theory.
 I only wish to bring in one of its consequences, for it brings with it certain modifications of the fundamental ideas of physics.
 It turns out that the inertial mass of an object decreases by L / c2 when that object emits radiation of energy L...the inertial mass of an object is diminished by the emission of light.The energy given up was part of the mass of the object.
 One can further conclude that every absorption or release of energy brings with it an increase or decrease in the mass of the object under consideration.
 Energy and mass seem to be just as equivalent as heat and mechanical energy.
 Relativity theory has changed our views on light.
 Light is conceived not as a manifestation of the state of some hypothetical medium, but rather as an independent entity like matter.
 Moreover, this theory shares with the corpuscular theory of light the unusual property that light carries inertial mass from the emitting to the absorbing object.
 Relativity theory does not alter our conception of radiation's structure; in particular, it does not affect the distribution of energy in radiation-filled space.
 Nevertheless, with respect to this question, I believe that we stand at the beginning of a development of the greatest importance that cannot yet be surveyed.
 The statements that follow are largely my personal opinion, or the results of considerations that have not yet been checked enough by others.
 If I present them here in spite of their uncertainty, the reason is not an excessive faith in my own views, but rather the hope to induce one or another of you to deal with the questions considered.
 In the kinetic theory of molecules, for every process in which only a few elementary particles participate (e.g., molecular collisions), the inverse process also exists.
 But that is not the case for the elementary processes of radiation.
 According to our prevailing theory, an oscillating ion generates a spherical wave that propagates outwards.
 The inverse process does not exist as an elementary process.
 A converging spherical wave is mathematically possible, to be sure; but to approach its realization requires a vast number of emitting entities.
 The elementary process of emission is not invertible.
 In this, I believe, our oscillation theory does not hit the mark.
 Newton's emission theory of light seems to contain more truth with respect to this point than the oscillation theory since, first of all, the energy given to a light particle is not scattered over infinite space, but remains available for an elementary process of absorption.
 Consider the laws governing the production of secondary cathode radiation by X-rays.
 If primary cathode rays impinge on a metal plate P1, they produce X-rays.
 If these X-rays impinge on a second metal plate P2, cathode rays are again produced whose speed is of the same order as that of the primary cathode rays.